-The appointment of NZGCP as the external funds manager was anticipated in the Venture Capital Act 2019.
-The Management Agreement negotiated with NZGCP reflects best practice in the context of New Zealand's venture capital markets.
-As required in the legislation, the agreement was reviewed by the Minister of Finance before it was signed by both parties in February 2020.
+The appointment of NZGCP as the external manager of Elevate was anticipated in the Venture Capital Fund Act 2019.
+The management agreement with NZGCP reflects best practice in the context of institutional investment in New Zealand's venture capital markets.
+To learn more about the performance expectations for Elevate, please refer to NZGCP's 2023/24 Statement of Performance Expectations.

-The Elevate NZ Venture Fund was launched in March 2020.
-In spite of the disruptions caused by the COVID-19 pandemic, the fund has made good progress in allocating capital to New Zealand-focused venture capital managers and in turn those managers have commenced the deployment of capital to investee companies.
+Elevate was launched in March 2020.
+Elevate has made good progress in allocating capital to New Zealand-focused venture capital managers and catalysing private capital investments.
+In turn those managers have deployed significant capital to a wide range of underlying investee companies.

-What we intend to achieve in 2021/22 and how we will measure our performance
+What we intend to achieve in 2023/24 and how we will measure our performance

-Ko tā mātou e whai nei ki te whakatutuki i te tau 2021/22 me te huarahi ka whāia hei ine i te whaihua o ā mātou mahi
+Ko tā mātou e whai nei ki te whakatutuki i te tau 2023/24 me te huarahi ka whāia hei ine i te whaihua o ā mātou mahi